+Mapping Memory

-Mapping Memory The H8/510 emulator contains high-speed emulation memory (no wait states required) that can be mapped at a resolution of 256 bytes.
+The H8/536 emulator contains 126 kilobytes of high-speed emulation memory (no wait states required) that can be mapped at a resolution of 256 bytes.

 The memory mapper allows you to characterize memory locations.
 It allows you specify whether a certain range of memory is present in the target system or whether you will be using emulation memory for that address range.
 You can also specify whether the target system memory is ROM or RAM, and you can specify that emulation memory be treated as ROM or RAM.
 You can include function code information with address ranges to further characterize the memory block.